-These Thumbprint Mincemeat Cookies use homemade fruit mincemeat to bring a fun new twist to your holiday cookie platter.
+These melt in your mouth Thumbprint Mincemeat Cookies use homemade fruit mincemeat to bring a burst of festive flavor a fun new twist to your Christmas cookie platter.

 Do you have a favorite Christmas cookie?

 Do you go for the classics, maybe a frosted sugar cookie or gingerbread?

 Or, do you reach for whatever you don’t recognize, and start out on a sweet Christmas adventure?

 Tim loves anything that looks chocolate, but if a dark gingerbread is mistaken for chocolate, well, it’s a fun surprise.